Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 Sex might not look or feel the way it used to—and while that can feel like a big shift, it’s not wrong or bad.
 In fact, it’s a great opportunity to reconnect with your partner in new, pressure-free ways.

-If you're struggling with painful sex postpartum, pelvic floor PT can help you:
+If you're struggling with painful sex postpartum, pelvic floor physical therapy can help you:

-• Reduce pain and tension in the pelvic floor
+Reduce pain and tension in the pelvic floor with safe postpartum exercises

 You don’t have to “just wait it out.”
 Whether you're 6 weeks, 6 months, or 6 years postpartum, it’s never too late to heal.